Sunday, February 5th, 2012

 Most people who start a walking program find that it is an enjoyable and healthy way to shed pounds and get fit.
 The key point is to start slowly and build up your fitness level.

-Seek out walking groups in your city, or find a walking partner to join you on a daily basis.
-Enjoy yourself, and good luck!
+If you don’t want to walk alone, seek out walking groups in your city, or find a walking partner to join you on a daily basis.
+The most important thing is to get started and stick with it over a period of several months.